-Local Development Orders can be made by Councils to streamline the planning process.
-They give planning permission to specific types of development within a defined area.
+Local Development Onders can be made by Councils to streamline the planning process.
+They give planning permission to specific places of development within a permission to specific places of development within a defined area.
 This allows development to come forward more quickly, whilst enabling the Council to retain control about the future use of the site.
-Government guidance encourages landowners and local authorities to work together when preparing Local Development Orders, because they create certainty for investors and speed up delivery.
+Covernment guidance encountges brickwises and local authorities to work together when preparing Local Development Orders, because they create certainly for investors and speed up delivery.